install required packages sudo apt install libimobiledevice6 libimobiledevice-utils ifuse # pair device # note: maybe interaction like entering the access code on the phone is required # rerun this command after entering the PIN until you get a success message idevicepair pair # enable multiple conn

 Usually, a Mac or iTunes on a Windows PC is the best way to access files on an iPhone.
-Well, sometimes you might also want to access the files on linux for backup and recovery reasons.
-Here’s how on Ubuntu…
+Well, sometimes you might also want to access these files on Linux for backup or recovery reasons.
+Here’s a short how to for Ubuntu…

 Introduction and Disclaimer

-It may be difficult to access an iPhone on Linux, because it is not officially supported by Apple - and Apple tends to change the transfer and security protocols sometimes.
-So maybe the described method won’t work in the future or maybe you will lose your files… don’t blame me.
+It may be difficult or impossible to access an iPhone on Linux, because it is not officially supported by Apple - and Apple tends to change the transfer and security protocols sometimes.
+So maybe the described method won’t work in the future or maybe you will lose your files due to a protocol error… don’t blame me.

 Plugin your iPhone via USB cable, then run the following commands: